hildeoliver/hildeoliver.github.io/index.md

 Hi!
 I'm Hilde Oliver.
 I am currently a Postdoctoral Scholar at [WHOI](https://www.whoi.edu/profile/holiver/).

-I study how the changing physical marine environment influences marine biogeochemical cycling.
+I study how the changing physical environment influences marine biogeochemical cycling.
 During my PhD at the University of Georgia, I focused on the impacts of glacial melting on subarctic and Antarctic coastal primary productivity and nutrient cycling.

 **[CV](https://hildeoliver.github.io/assets/CV.pdf)**